 Whether you have been trying for a few months, are going through IVF treatment, already have children but are struggling for your next one, or simply want to know where you stand, I ensure you know the facts about your general health, hormonal health, how to prepare your body in the most nourishing way possible, and offer practical guidance where necessary.
 You may already be pregnant but are finding the contradicting information out there confusing and just want to know what’s right for you.

-I work with PCOS, endometriosis, PMS, recurrent miscarriages, general fertility concerns, appropriate weight gain for pre-conception, general men’s health for fertility, post-hormonal contraception cycle regulation, general women’s health for fertility, pregnancy nutrition, post-natal recovery and early childhood nutrition.
+I work with PCOS, endometriosis, PMS, recurrent miscarriages, general fertility concerns, appropriate weight gain for pre-conception, hypothalamic amenorrhea, general men’s health for fertility, post-hormonal contraception cycle regulation, general women’s health for fertility, pregnancy nutrition, post-natal recovery and early childhood nutrition.
 I do this with a food first, supplements second, lifestyle combined approach.

 We haven’t started trying so when should we come see you?